It takes two to tango: An empirical tale of distressed firms and assisting banks

 We study the restructuring process of small and medium-sized firms in financial distress.
-We have a unique dataset with firms in the Netherlands that are guided in their restructuring effort by banks.
+We have a unique dataset with firms in the Netherlands that are assisted in their restructuring effort by banks.
 Part of our dataset consists of firms that successfully restructure their operations and obligations with the help of their bank.
 Another part consists of firms that, despite the assistance of their bank, did not succeed in reorganizing their operations and finances.
 Our empirical test predicts success and failure in restructuring.
-We find that banks guide firms in their restructuring effort and that their assistance is of crucial importance to the success of the restructuring.
-However, some firms do not benefit from this assistance, because firms need to be prepared to undertake radical operational changes before bank assistance is forthcoming.
+We find that banks play a role in the firms' restructuring efforts and that this assistance is of crucial importance to the success of the restructuring.
+We conclude that the harsh bankruptcy rules in the Netherlands support private negotiations between financially distressed firms and their banks.